luizgiacomossi/Real-Time-Flight-Control-With-Linux/README.md

 ## Acknowledgments

-* Special thanks to contributors and the open-source flight control community
+* Special thanks to contributors ....
-* Research papers and resources that inspired this implementation